mathiashsteffensen/zapp/README.md

 and the new parallelism implementation introduced with CRuby 3.0.0, [Ractors](https://github.com/ruby/ruby/blob/master/doc/ractor.md)

 This is an experimental project as Ractors are very very new and the Ractor API may change at any moment.
-While I would not recommend using this server in production for that reason, if you do decide to do so, pin your ruby version to one of the versions this project is tested against.
+While I would not recommend using this server in production for that reason, if you do decide to do so, pin your ruby version to one of the versions this project is tested against (Currently only version 3.0.0).

 Why is it named Zapp with 2 p's you may ask?
 Because Zap with 1 p was taken.